-Are you ready to hit the road?
-Whether it’s with your besties or a car full of kids, these cross-country road trip essentials ensure you’ll have everything you need to have a safe, fun road trip.
-From supplies to tech, entertainment to snacks, having a fantastic road trip just takes a little planning.
-Here’s what to pack for a road trip so you’re prepared for any emergency, and to have the best time.
+Are you ready to hit the road for a family road trip?
+These road trip essentials will ensure you’ll have everything you need to have a safe, fun road trip.
+From prep before you leave, supplies to tech, entertainment to snacks, having a fantastic road trip just takes a little planning.
+Here’s what to pack for a road trip with kids so you’re prepared for any emergency, and have fun along the way.

 This list of 75+ road trip essentials is long- but don’t worry- at end of this post, you can download a free Checklist of Road Trip Essentials!